I can no longer live in my home because of the damages. What can I do?

 But Simon-Weisberg says that property owners can be held responsible for damages of tenants’ belongings — and that your landlord may push back on this depending on the situation.

 So what should you do?
 First of all, if water damage has destroyed your belongings, like a computer or furniture, make sure to document this and include the information when communicating with your landlord.

 Check in with your agent to understand what your policy covers and what costs you (or your landlord) may have to cover.

 If you believe that your belongings were damaged due to your home not receiving necessary repairs prior to the storms, whether or not you have renters insurance, this may be something you bring up when talking to a renters rights group or legal aid clinic.

 (If your heating, electricity or plumbing broke down and your rent payment includes any of these utilities, let them know this as well, including how long this happened for.
 You may be able to negotiate a temporary discount on your utilities payment.)

 If you don’t have renters insurance and you are considering getting it after the storms, it’s important to mention that most policies come with a 30-day wait period for the benefits to begin — so a policy would not cover damages caused by past storms.
 Additionally, some tenants may have to pay higher premiums due to where they live, how old their home is and even how many floors there are in their building.

-For families who receive CalFresh benefits, you can receive replacement funds on your EBT card if you lost food due to flooding or a blackout.
+For families who receive CalFresh benefits, you can receive replacement funds on your EBT card (PDF) if you lost food due to flooding or a blackout.

 To do this, contact the case manager or social worker who's managing your CalFresh benefits within 10 days of losing your food to let them know.